openethereum/openethereum.github.io/Configuring-Parity-Ethereum.md

 To use a custom path run `$ parity --config path/to/config.toml`.

-## Default config.toml
+## Example config.toml

-The following is a representation of a configuration file with all default values.
+The following is an example of a configuration file.
+Consider using [Parity Config Generator](https://paritytech.github.io/parity-config-generator/) to generate your own.

 ```toml
 [parity]